-- There have been significant technological advancements in the reinsurance marketplace in recent years (such as electronic trading, cloud server technology, data management processes and modular software development techniques), which in some instances have been accelerated by the
+- There have been significant technological advancements in the reinsurance marketplace in recent years (such as electronic trading, cloud server technology, data management processes and modular software development techniques), which in some instances have been accelerated by the COVID-19 pandemic.
+In establishing its technology platform and infrastructure, including through the use of third-party outsourcing, the Group is expected to benefit from the fact that it is not encumbered by legacy technology and data management which can create difficulties for existing business when adopting new systems.

-6 Source: Willis Towers Watson Insurance Market Place Realities, May 7 2020
+7 Source: Willis Towers Watson Insurance Marketplace Realities 2021, 19 November 2020